StelianStefanov/Air-Quality/README.md

 ## Run

-If you did everything correct so far, and you have enabled you virtualenv, everything is ready to run the main command in your project.
+If you did everything correct so far, and you have enabled your virtualenv, everything is ready to run the main command in your project.

 ```bash
 python3 main.py